Top Data Science Courses 2020

 Course Duration: 380 Hours (Around 6 months)

-This is an extension of the Data Science & Machine Learning course that also includes sought after Big Data & Cloud computing skills.
-These skills are covered along with in-demand tools, like Python, Hadoop-Spark, SQL, No-SQL etc.
+This extension of the Data Science & Machine Learning course includes sought-after Big Data & Cloud computing skills.
+These skills are covered along with in-demand tools, like Python, Hadoop-Spark, SQL, No-SQL, etc.

 Teaching mode: Classroom + Online interactive learning